saurabhkamboj/rb120/lesson_1/notes.md

 p SomeClass.number_of_cars
 ```

-- Constance - They only begin with a capital letter but rubyists prefer to make the entire variable uppercase.
+- Constants - They only begin with a capital letter but rubyists prefer to make the entire variable uppercase.
 - Creating an instance of a class is creating an object of the class.
 - `#to_s`
 - Using `#self` inside a class but outside the instance method refers to the class itself.